-I like to have it on hand for emergency situations.
-I’ve also used it for occasional sleeplessness caused by extreme tension, even without hearing bad news.
-For me, it works for that as well.
+I’ve also used Rescue Remedy for occasional sleeplessness caused by extreme tension.
+Even without hearing bad news.

 Is Rescue Remedy Good for Anxiety?

-For other emotional states, another Bach remedy may be much more appropriate, according to the centre.
-The beauty of flower essences is that they’re really easy to use.
+For other emotional states, another Bach remedy may be much more appropriate, according to the center.

 Bach Remedies vs Conventional Homeopathy

-Conventional homeopathy definitely has its place.
 But you typically need to work with a professional for best results.
-Bach flower remedies are infinitely easier to use.

 Other Bach Remedies are also available online.
-Two of them you can see below.
-These include vervain, which may be appropriate for unresolved anger, along with a sense an injustice has happened.
-Willow essence, according to the Bach Centre, may be helpful for someone who thinks it will be impossible to forgive.
+One of them you can see below.
+These include Vervain, which may be appropriate for unresolved anger, along with a sense an injustice has happened.
+Willow flower essence, according to the Bach Centre, may be helpful for someone who thinks it will be impossible to forgive.